hortusfox/hortusfox.github.io/index.md

 Welcome to the documentation of HortusFox - a self-hosted collaborative plant management system.
 HortusFox is a self-hosted collaborative platform that helps you keeping track of all your plants in your local environment.
 It is especially suited for tech savy plant parents who want to use an open-source plant management app where they also have control over their data.
-The system consists of a web backend, which is the biggest part of the app, as well as a mobile app that is shipped to the users Android phones or tablets.
+The system is made as a web application and there is also an android mobile phone app available.

 ## Installation
 1. <a href="https://github.com/danielbrendel/hortusfox-web">Install the web application</a>